-Review the basic skills you may have forgotten.
+Please review the basic skills you may have forgotten.
 The basic times tables are critical.
-You can download an app for your phone (search in the Play Store/App-Store for "Multiplication Flash Cards" or visit multiplication.com and use the "Multiplication Games" link to find "Flash II."
+You can download an app for your phone (search in the Play Store/App-Store for "Multiplication Flash Cards") or visit multiplication.com and use the "Multiplication Games" link to find "Flash II."

-Chapter 1 in the Raines Textbook.
+Read Chapter 1 in the Raines Textbook.
 If you have forgotten how to do anything, go to MathAntics.com and watch the videos on that topic.
+Be prepared for a guiz on this homework.